siko-lang/web/hugo-site/content/reference/modules.md

 import MyModule as M

 fn main() {
-  M.public_function();
+  M.publicFunction();
 }
 ```

 When using a module alias, the unqualified item aliases are not brought into the local namespace, only qualified ones and instead of the original source module name, the defined module alias will be used.
-In the example above, the M.public_function refers to the public_function function in the MyModule that is given the alias M in the current context.
+In the example above, the M.publicFunction refers to the publicFunction function in the MyModule that is given the alias M in the current context.

 Although the module system is flat, meaning there is NO module hierarchy whatsoever, the module names can contain dots, so you can give them more meaningful names.
 However, keep in mind that modules Foo and Foo.Bar are NOT related in any way, they just happen to have the same prefix.
 Naming the modules correctly is recommended as that helps building the correct mental model of the program.